neondatabase/website/content/docs/guides/time-travel-tutorial.md

 ### Adjust Time Selector to Post-Activation:

  Move to a time just after the feature's activation.
-For example, one minute after the timestampe copied from Step 2, so `2023-04-09 at 6:12 PM EST`.
+For example, one minute after the timestamp copied from Step 2, so `2023-04-09 at 6:12 PM EST`.
 Re-execute the query.

 ```sql
 SELECT * FROM feature_flags WHERE feature_name = 'new_checkout_process';